What this is and why we are doing it

 Notification and an invitation

-Whangarei District Council is notifying Plan Changes to the Whangarei District Plan as part of the Plan’s rolling review.
+Whangarei District Council has notified Plan Changes to the Whangarei District Plan as part of the Plan’s rolling review.

-The Plan Changes may affect your property or wider interests and you are invited to make a submission and a further submission on the proposed Plan Changes, outlining your support or opposition and reasons why.
+The Plan Changes may affect your property or wider interests and you are now invited to make a further submission on the proposed Plan Changes, outlining your support or opposition to a submission that has already been made.

 Council will hold a hearing on the Plan Changes and the submissions received.